hashicorp/terraform-provider-google/website/docs/d/google_compute_default_service_account.html.markdown

 data "google_compute_default_service_account" "default" { }

 output "default_account" {
-  value = "${google_compute_default_service_account.default.id}"
+  value = "${google_compute_default_service_account.default.email}"
 }
 ```

 ## Argument Reference

-There are no arguments available for this data source.
+The following arguments are supported:

+* `project_id` - (Optional) The project ID.
+If it is not provided, the provider project is used.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - Email address of the default service account used by VMs running in this project
+* `email` - Email address of the default service account used by VMs running in this project